ddobric/neocortexapi/source/MySEProject/Documentation/ImproveUnitTestsforTemporalMemoryAlgorithm.md

 6. Adaptation of segments and increase of permanence of active synapses
 7. Limitation of the number of active cells per column
 8. Retrieval of winner cells from TemporalMemory Compute
-9. Least used cell selection and correct initialization of Connections object
+9. Least used cell selection
 10. Using different parameters for existing unit tests to re-enforce the testing.
 11. Fix one issue with a method GetLeastUsedCell in TemporalMemory and ran UnitTest on it.
 12. Fix some typo on Documentation of TemporalMemoryTest and TemporalMemory file